 - Wales Coast path passes 1 mile away

 - Machynlleth (1 mile) unspoilt market town with independent shops, swimming pool, Y Tabernacl arts centre, Owain Glyndwr Centre, pubs and restaurants.
 From Machynlleth, all types of days out – beach, walking, birdwatching, sightseeing – are possible without the car.
 Trains run south to Aberystwyth, north to Aberdyfi and beyond, along the spectacular Cambrian Coast to Pwllheli.
-Buses run from Machynlleth throughout the Valley, see bus and train guide
+Transport for Wales is the train company.
+Buses run from Machynlleth throughout the Valley, see bus guide

 - Mountain bike trails from Machynlleth and cycle hire from Dolgellau